jariq/NuSign/README.md

 - use of code-signing certificates could/should be enforced
 - ...

-However I'd like to discuss high level design and technical details with NuGet upstream before I take on the bourden of maintaining NuSign as a standalone real world tool.
+However I'd like to discuss high level design and technical details with NuGet upstream before I take on the bourden of maintaining NuSign as a standalone tool.
 I hope that package signing will become an integral part of NuGet tool.
+Meanwhile please feel free to [open new issue](https://github.com/jariq/NuSign/issues/new) to report bugs, request new features or just discuss your thoughts.

+## About

+NuSign has been written by [Jaroslav Imrich](https://www.jimrich.sk) and is avialble under the terms of [MIT license](LICENSE).